dsyer/dependency-hell/README.md

 ## The Problem

-We have a parent pom that has dependency management for reactor (2.0.7).
+We have a parent pom that has dependency management for Reactor (2.0.7).
 It does this via a Maven property, i.e. in the parent pom:

 ```xml